balena-io/docs/pages/dockerfile.md

 To use a `Dockerfile` to deploy to Resin.io simply place it at the root of your repository.
 When you push your code to Resin.io it will automatically recognise it and use that to deploy code to your device.

-__IMPORTANT:__ Resin.io assumes there will be an executable, `/start`, within the container and will treat this as the application to run on your devices.
-Make sure any `Dockerfile` you build creates this files and marks it executable.

 ## Resin.io Base Images

 ### Raspberry Pi

-We provide a base [Raspbian][raspbian] Raspberry Pi image especially configured to run on Resin.io at `resin/rpi-buildstep-armv6hf`.
+We provide a base [Raspbian][raspbian] Raspberry Pi image especially configured to run on resin.io at `resin/rpi-raspbian:wheezy`.

 To use this image prefix your `Dockerfile`s with:-

 ```
-FROM resin/rpi-raspbian:wheezy
+FROM resin/rpi-raspbian:wheezy-2015-01-15
 ```

+You will note that this image has a build date appended to it, we try to keep our builds as up-to-date as possible.
+To use the most up-to-date version or a previous version, check out the resin registry over [here][docker-registry].

 ## Example Dockerfile

 Let's take a look at an example `Dockerfile`.
 This comes from the [Hello Python][hello-python] project and executes a simple Hello World Python project:-

 ```
-FROM resin/rpi-raspbian:wheezy
+FROM resin/rpi-raspbian:wheezy-2015-01-15

 # Install Python.
 RUN apt-get update
 RUN apt-get install -y python

-ADD . /app
+COPY . /app

-RUN echo python app/hello.py > /start
-RUN chmod +x /start
+CMD ["python", "/app/hello.py"]
 ```

 ### Line-By-Line